tsunami416604/azure-docs.hu-hu/articles/active-directory/user-help/user-help-auth-app-add-non-ms-account.md

 ### <a name="turn-on-two-factor-verification"></a>A kétfaktoros ellenőrzés

-1. A számítógépen, nyissa meg a Facebook, a legördülő menüben válassza a jobb felső sarokban, és folytassa a **beállítások** > **biztonsági és a bejelentkezési**.
+1. A számítógépen nyissa meg a Facebook, a legördülő menüben válassza a jobb felső sarokban, és folytassa a **beállítások** > **biztonsági és a bejelentkezési**.

     A **biztonsági és a bejelentkezési** lap jelenik meg.